lukaspili/Auto-Mortar/README.md

 ### Dagger scope

 Each generated screen, and its associated component and presenter will be scoped using the `@ScreenScope(Component.class)` (where Component is the generated component).
+ScreenScope is a dagger scope annotation provided by Mortar MVP.

 ## Library extensions